10 Facts: Middleburg

-In 2012 the Civil War Trust worked to save 5 acres of the Mount Defiance position at the Battle of Middleburg.
+In 2012 the American Battlefield Trust worked to save 5 acres of the Mount Defiance position at the Battle of Middleburg.
 The Battle of Middleburg, coupled with the battles of Aldie and Upperville, were important cavalry engagements at the start of the Gettysburg Campaign.

 This article was produced with the considerable help of Clark "Bud" Hall, Bob O'Neill, and Childs Burden, true experts on the Battle of Middleburg.